lixitrixi/classical-chronicle/_articles/ping-pong-club.md

 ![Ping pong in action](/assets/images/ping-pong-action.jpg)

 On rare occasions, even Vice-Principal Mr. Baldizar joins in on the fun.
-As an avid ponger, he has dropped in a few times to face off against the best of the best- usually taking down even the most elite table tennis enthusiasts like Serena Williams at the 2007 Australian Open.
+As an avid ponger, he has dropped in a few times to face off against the best of the best- usually taking down even the most elite table tennis enthusiasts.
 With some experience and enthusiasm, maybe even you, dear reader, could take down this ping pong demigod.

 The Ping Pong club meets most Thursdays in the English Department.
 Give yourself a break from the academic rigor, overwhelming schedule, and emotional turmoil of the average high schooler and become part of Classical’s newest tradition: The Ping Pong Club.